maxburian/SAXS_py3/doc/DataConsolidationSchema.rst

 LocalPath
 -------------------------

 Path of logfile on client.
-Overrides 'RemotePath'.
+Overrides :ref:`RemotePath`.

 :Type: